Randomblock1/randomblock1.github.io/_posts/2022-05-08-lhr-full-unlock.md

 You heard that right.
 You can nearly double your hashrate with minimal effort, and increase efficiency.
 Just download a miner, it's that easy.
 This quick guide is meant to get you mining ASAP.

-NOTE: this guide does not work if you have LHRv3 (3050 and 3080 12GB) GPUs but will work on LHRv1/2 cards.
-Chances are, your card is compatible.
+NOTE: See [this](#lhrv3) if you have a LHRv3 (3050 and 3080 12GB) GPU.
+Not 100% unlocked, but close enough.
 {: .notice--warning}

 ## Wait, what?

-Yesterday, May 7, [NiceHash announced they have unlocked LHR cards](https://lnk2.page/ig5li) with their own QuickMiner software.
+On May 7, [NiceHash announced they have unlocked LHR cards](https://lnk2.page/ig5li) with their own QuickMiner software.
 While nobody except them knows how, it's very likely that [the NVIDIA Lapsus$ hack](https://lnk2.page/PGbRq) and [NVIDIA's leaked source code](https://lnk2.page/nvleak1) helped them reverse-engineer a bypass.
 They haven't said anything on the matter, but that's the most likely explanation.

 However, the QuickMiner software is only available on Windows, and most miners prefer Linux because it is more stable, customizable, and better for overclocking.
-Today, [NBMiner released their LHR bypass](https://lnk2.page/iAt0b), and it is available for both [Windows](https://lnk2.page/7uUE8) and [Linux](https://lnk2.page/lhr).
+On May 8, [NBMiner released their LHR bypass](https://lnk2.page/iAt0b), and it is available for both [Windows](https://lnk2.page/7uUE8) and [Linux](https://lnk2.page/lhr).

+On May 10, T-Rex began testing a new LHR-unlocked version, but it hasn't been officially released yet due to stability concerns.

+Currently, NBMiner is the most stable miner right now with the best support for LHR unlocking, but as miner developers continue to work on cracking LHR, this is likely to change or even out.

 ## Install without HiveOS